hertzmann/hertzmann.github.io/_posts/2023-07-31-occluding-contours-part-2.md

 Hence, there's no "correct" way to determine visibility for this curve.

 (One way to see this is to try to attach triangles that satisfy the constraint that contour edges connect front-faces to back-faces, and non-contour edges connect same-orientation faces.
 This constraint can't be satisfied because the contour is one-sided, like a Möbius strip.
-However, "one-sidedness" isn't a sufficient condition for validity.)
+However, "two-sidedness" isn't a sufficient condition for validity.)

 (In fact, there's no way to triangulate the above polygon that fills it with consistently oriented triangles.
 This is a broader notion of _validity_, and the one we actually use: any closed polygon is _valid_ if and only if it could be the projection of the boundary a patch of 3D triangles that are all front-faces or all back-faces. )